container32/AnotherGUIExtended/README.md

 # AnotherGUIExtended
-A fork of SP-NTX's [AnotherGUI](https://github.com/SP-NTX/AnotherGUI), which adds another GUI styles and a dialog to change style.
+A fork of SP-NTX's [AnotherGUI](https://github.com/SP-NTX/AnotherGUI) that provides additional GUI styles and a dialog for changing the style.

-This fork adds multiple GUI styles, including ones with enlarged fonts, which are suitable for high-DPI screens.
+This fork adds more GUI styles, including ones with enlarged fonts, which are suitable for high-DPI screens.

 ## Preview